bionlproc/Raredis/README.md

 !git clone https://github.com/stanford-crfm/BioMedLM.git
 ```

 Make sure the task dataset is in ./textgen/data.
 The dataset folder should have <split>.source and <split>.target files.
 The .source file should contain the original text in a one example per line format and the .target file should contain the desired output in a one example per line format.
 See example [here](https://github.com/shashank140195/Raredis/tree/main/BioMedLM/data/token_copy_instruction/with_ent_type/rel_is/data/meqsum).
-Deepspeed config for cpu offloading is present here
+Deepspeed config for cpu offloading is present [here](https://github.com/shashank140195/Raredis/tree/main/BioMedLM/deepspeed_config).

 Go to ./textgen/gpt2.
 To finetune, run:
 ```